LawrenceJengwa/adventOfCode/README.md

 # adventOfCode
-Java Code Challenge solution for day 9 and day 13 done by Lawrence Jengwa in Java
+Java Code Challenge solution for day 6 in java; 9 and day 13 in kotlin done by Lawrence Jengwa.